Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Cardiovascular Health

-Diuretic properties of parsley work best in hypertensive individuals and may aid in removing excess water from the body.
-Parsley contains a high concentration of Vitamin K, which has anti-calcification properties in blood vessels, allowing for smooth blood flow and lowering the risk of plaque formation and atherosclerosis complications (1).
+The diuretic properties of parsley work best in hypertensive individuals and may aid in removing excess water from the body.
+Parsley contains a high concentration of vitamin K, which has anti-calcification properties in blood vessels, allowing for smooth blood flow and lowering the risk of plaque formation and atherosclerosis complications (1).

 Basil contains eugenol, which has the potential to block calcium channels and lower blood pressure.
 According to one study, blood pressure returned to normal after a few minutes of using eugenol extract (2).
 Basil also contains essential oils that may aid in the reduction of cholesterol and triglycerides.
 Furthermore, this herb contains magnesium, which may improve blood flow by relaxing muscles and blood vessels.